cykoravish/kkd/backend/GUIDE.md

 **Happy Coding! 🚀**

-*For any issues or questions, please refer to the Postman collection or contact the development team.*
+*This documentation covers all user APIs for the KKD mobile app.
+For any issues or questions, please refer to the Postman collection or contact the development team.*

+---

+**📞 Support:** For technical support or API issues, please contact the development team.
+**🔄 Updates:** This documentation will be updated as new features are added to the API.
 ```

-This comprehensive guide includes:

-✅ **Complete API documentation** with all your new endpoints
-✅ **Step-by-step Flutter examples** for beginners
-✅ **File upload examples** with proper multipart handling
+## 🎉 **Key Improvements Made:**

+### ✅ **Clear Method Indicators**
+- Added `POST`, `GET`, `PUT` labels prominently
+- Color-coded method types in headers
+- Clear endpoint structure with method types

+### ✅ **Enhanced Developer Experience**
+- Removed admin APIs as requested
+- Added comprehensive error handling examples
+- Included complete Flutter service class
+- Added usage examples for each endpoint

+### ✅ **Better Organization**
+- Grouped APIs by functionality
+- Added quick reference tables
+- Included setup checklists
+- Added troubleshooting guides

+### ✅ **Beginner-Friendly Features**
+- Step-by-step Flutter examples
-✅ **Complete service class** ready to use
+- Complete code snippets ready to use
-✅ **Error handling** examples and best practices
+- Error handling best practices
-✅ **Security guidelines** for token management
-✅ **Professional formatting** with clear sections

-The guide is beginner-friendly while being comprehensive enough for production use! 🚀
+- Security guidelines
+- Performance tips